AdRoll/baker/content/en/docs/How Tos/metrics.md

 [`AddTimings`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag.AddTimings) on
 the returned `MetricsBag`.

-An important point is that Baker may call `Process` and `Stats` concurrently, from different goroutines so you must use atomics or proper locking on data that are shared between these two methods.
+An important point is that Baker may call `Process` and `Stats` from different goroutines so access to the shared data must be properly synchronized (atomic, locks, channel, etc.)

 ```go
 func (f *MyFilter) Process(r Record, next func(Record)) {